 15.2.1.
 Length of comparable time series

 EU-SILC provides comparable results across years.
-Countries implement EU-SILC following the methodological guidelines where modalities and model questions are provided.
-Nevertheless, specific circumstances (i.e., the impact of COVID-19, moving to a larger rotation scheme, changing the mode of data collection, etc.) affected the time series.
+Countries implement EU-SILC according to the methodological guidelines, which provide modalities and model questions.
+Nevertheless, specific circumstances (i.e. the impact of COVID-19, moving to a larger rotation scheme, changing the mode of data collection, etc.) affect the time series.

-These changes are highlighted by countries in their national quality reports as break in series.
+These changes are highlighted by countries in their national quality reports as breaks in series.

 15.2.2.
 Comparability and deviation from definition for each income variable

-Comparability and deviation from definition for each income variable are provided in the national quality reports and in the Annex 3 - Income variables, deviations from EU-SILC definitions .
+Comparability and deviations from definitions for each income variable are provided in the national quality reports and in Annex 2 – Income variables – deviations from EU-SILC definitions.
 Some of the income variables are not collected (please see the national quality reports).

 15.3.
 Coherence - cross domain

-The comparisons with other domains are done in national quality reports, mainly with the Household Budget Survey (HBS), the Labour Force Survey (LFS), National Accounts or/and Social Protection Accounts.
+These cross-domain comparisons are reported in the national quality reports, mainly with the Household Budget Survey (HBS), the Labour Force Survey (LFS), National Accounts and/ or Social Protection Accounts.
 In addition, some countries compared the data with administrative sources or with other sources.

-The sets of weights available in EU-SILC datasets have been obtained using calibration techniques, which ensure the basic coherence of the estimates obtained from EU-SILC micro datasets and demographic counts.
+The sets of weights available in EU-SILC datasets are obtained through calibration techniques, which ensure the basic coherence of the estimates obtained from EU-SILC micro datasets and demographic counts.
 Additional information can be found in the national quality reports.

 15.3.1.
 Coherence - sub annual and annual statistics